Bay of Pigs Invasion: Invasion day 17 April

-Three FAL B-26s were shot down by FAR T-33s, with the loss of pilots Raúl Vianello, José Crespo, Osvaldo Piedra and navigators Lorenzo Pérez-Lorenzo and José Fernández.
+Three FAL B-26s were shot down by FAR T-33s, with the loss of pilots Raúl Vianello, José Crespo, and Osvaldo Piedra and navigators Lorenzo Pérez-Lorenzo and José Fernández.
 Vianello's navigator Demetrio Pérez bailed out and was picked up by USS Murray.
 Pilot Crispín García Fernández and navigator Juan González Romero, in B-26 serial 940, diverted to Boca Chica, but late that night they attempted to fly back to Puerto Cabezas in B-26 serial 933 that Crespo had flown to Boca Chica on 15 April.
 In October 1961, the remains of the B-26 and its two crew were found in the dense jungle in Nicaragua.
 One FAL B-26 diverted to Grand Cayman with engine failure.
-By 4:00, Castro had arrived at the Central Australia sugar mill, joining José Ramón Fernández whom he had appointed as battlefield commander before dawn that day.
+By 04:00, Castro had arrived at the Central Australia sugar mill, joining José Ramón Fernández whom he had appointed as battlefield commander before dawn that day.

-At about 5:00, a night air strike by three FAL B-26s on San Antonio de Los Baños airfield failed, reportedly because of incompetence and bad weather.
+At about 05:00, a night air strike by three FAL B-26s on San Antonio de Los Baños airfield failed, reportedly because of incompetence and bad weather.
 Two other B-26s had aborted the mission after take-off.
 Other sources allege that heavy anti-aircraft fire scared the aircrews.
-As night fell, Atlantico and Caribe pulled away from Cuba to be followed by Blagar and Barbara J. The ships were to return to the Bay of Pigs the following day to unload more ammunition, however the captains of the Atlantico and Caribe decided to abandon the invasion and head out to open sea fearing further air attacks by the FAR.
-Destroyers from the U.S. Navy intercepted Atlantico about 110 mi south of Cuba and persuaded the captain to return, but Caribe was not intercepted until she was 218 mi away from Cuba, and she was not to return until it was too late.
+As night fell, Atlántico and Caribe pulled away from Cuba to be followed by Blagar and Barbara J. The ships were to return to the Bay of Pigs the following day to unload more ammunition, however the captains of the Atlántico and Caribe decided to abandon the invasion and head out to open sea fearing further air attacks by the FAR.
+Destroyers from the U.S. Navy intercepted Atlántico about 110 mi south of Cuba and persuaded the captain to return, but Caribe was not intercepted until she was 218 mi away from Cuba, and she was not to return until it was too late.